So I’m a Housewife Now

 Okay.
 Okay.
 Okay.
 I begrudgingly admit, my day-to-day routine as a fulltime writer sounds suspiciously like I am part housewife.
 And I have come to accept it.
 Here’s why.

 At the beginning of December, the UAE celebrates their National Day holiday and Mesh has a few days off from work.
-Other than spring Phish Tour, Mesh hasn’t had a single vacation this year, so we are taking advantage of the holiday to travel.
+Other than spring Phish Tour, Mesh hasn’t had a single vacation this year, so we are taking advantage of the mini break to travel.
 Our original plan was to road trip to Oman, but Mesh remembered last Monday he has less than 6 months valid on his passport, meaning Oman won’t let us in.
 At the last minute, we had to pivot to a country with more lenient passport rules, limiting our options, yet somehow leaving us with an exquisite plan B. The East African tropical paradise of the Seychelles.

 After a few days of research, we were ready to lock our plans in.
 Thursday night, while Mesh secured our flights and accommodations, I reserved ferries and completed our required travel authorization.
 It was only while filling out the latter on the Seychelles official government website I noticed a major problem.
 Once I entered our travel dates, airline, and airport of origin, a dropdown menu of flight numbers, of which I was to choose ours, populated.
 Except our flight number wasn’t an option.